 Best VPNs for Privacy, Security, and Speed

-After testing and analyzing many different VPNs, here are the top recommendations that passed all tests and are located in good privacy jurisdictions:
+After testing and analyzing many different VPNs, here are the top three recommendations that passed all tests and are located in good privacy jurisdictions: